Powerlearnproject/se-day1-assignment-W-4YN3/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.

 Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.

-Importance in the technology Industry- Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.
+Importance in the technology Industry
+Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering.